-“If you already spend so much on your sneakers, why not spend a little more to upkeep them?” said Callista Devi, a student from Kaplan University.
-A little more may even be an understatement because she admits to spending hundreds of dollars monthly on maintenance.
+“If you’ve already spent so much on your sneakers, why not spend a little more on their upkeep?” said Callista Devi, a student from Kaplan University.

 “A little more” may be an understatement as Callista in fact spends hundreds of dollars monthly to send her prized collection of sneakers for “regular checkups”.

 The 18-year-old gets her sneakers maintained at Shoelution, a company that provides professional cleaning solutions for sneaker heads in Singapore.